facebook/docusaurus/docs/api-site-config.md

 `gaTrackingId` - Google Analytics tracking ID to track page views.

-`sourceCodeButton` - the type of button to use for pointing to your source code.
-If this field is non-null, the site will pull in the appropriate button code in the header, for you to be able to render as you see fit.
-Currently accepted values: `"github"`, `"none"`.
-Defaults to `"github"`.

 `highlight` - [Syntax highlighting](api-doc-markdown.md) options:

  - `theme` is the name of the theme used by Highlight.js when highlighting code.